-See Note E, in the Appendix.

-who may be curious to see what has been done experimentally; and what may in future be done without particular risk, by those who think it necessary or desirable to diversify their practice.
+It would not, however, be the slightest advantage to the reader for me to enter on a discussion respecting the relative merits of half the articles in the modern pharmacopæia in the treatment of Cholera.
+It has already been well done by Mr. Scot in the Madras Report; and to his able work I refer those who may be curious to see what has been done experimentally; and what may in future be done without particular risk, by those who think it necessary or desirable to diversify their practice.

 It is now time that I should conclude.
-The most classical of modern Latin writers has justly observed, that the theory of medicine constitutes the science, which marks it from the imperfection, the uncertainty, and the danger of empiricism.
+The most classical of modern Latin writers has justly observed, that the theory of medicine constitutes science, which marks it, from the imperfection, the uncertainty, and the danger of empiricism†.

-I have endeavoured to supply the deficiency I saw, or thought I saw, in what I consider, and have experienced to be, the best treatment in Cholera; but I am no bigot to my own opinions, and feel to the utmost, that he who is not perfectly conscious of willingness to learn, ought therewith to be convinced he is incapable to teach.
-I offer my suggestions, therefore, as one who has laboured much to attain a right conclusion, and foreborne its publication until he has tried it by every other test in his power; yet at the same time as one inviting discussion, and soliciting information, and rather as pointing out the dark spots of science that require to be enlightened, than presuming on his own capacity to dispel that darkness.
+I have endeavored to supply the deficiency I saw, or thought I saw, in what I consider, and have experienced to be, the best treatment in Cholera; but I am no bigot to my own opinions, and feel to the utmost, that he who is not perfectly conscious of willingness to learn, ought therewith to be convinced he is incapable to teach.
+I offer my suggestions, therefore, as one who has labored much to attain a right conclusion, and foreborne its publication until he has tried it by every other test in his power; yet at the same time as one inviting discussion, and soliciting information, and rather as pointing out the dark spots of science that require to be enlightened, than presuming on his own capacity to dispel that darkness.